dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 In value iteration, only a single iteration of policy evaluation is performed in between each policy improvement.

-There are different ways to use iterative DP algorithms such as Asynchronous DP where values of states are updated in any order whatsoever.
+There is another variant of iterative DP algorithms, Asynchronous DP where values of states are updated in any order whatsoever.
+DP algorithms are not practical for very large state space(or action space).
+The number of deterministic policies for number of actions $$k$$ and states $$n$$ are $$n^{k}$$.
+DP is exponentially faster than exhaustively searching each possible policy.

 ## Model-free methods

 ### Monte-Carlo

+In DP, all of the estimate values for state where based on the estimates of values of successor states.
+In RL, this idea is called *bootstrapping*.

 ### TD-Learning